nus-cs2103-AY2122S1/tp/docs/team/halphasx.md

                   - Completed some descriptions regarding groups and subgroups
                   - Included some screenshots for visual cues, and updated UI to match up Notor

+## **Tools**:
+I used IntelliJ and Git Bash for my main source code window and my terminal window, and to create the UI, I used Scenebuilder.

 ## **Community**: